k2view-academy/K2View-Academy/articles/04_fabric_studio/26_web_basic_code_editing.md

 Along with that, there are other indications of errors and warnings in a file:

-* In the Project Tree - where a whole files hierarchy is colored red
+* In the Project Tree - where a whole hierarchy of files is colored red
 * In the Warning and Error panels
 * On the left side of the bottom panel
 * In the Top Editor tab